snakeeyes021/pneumonia-classification/README.md

 **Authors:** _Anthony Warren, Hoang Nguyen, Madoria Thomas, Matthew Samson_

+(Note: This is a hypothetical presentation, as if commissioned by UNICEF and the WHO.)

 ## Overview

 <img src="https://images.theconversation.com/files/364468/original/file-20201020-14-1ag42p9.jpg?ixlib=rb-1.1.0&rect=8%2C0%2C5982%2C3709&q=20&auto=format&w=320&fit=clip&dpr=2&usm=12&cs=strip" width=30%>

 'ICD 10-M Diagnosis Code J15.
 9'

-" Pneumonia is a form of acute respiratory infection that affects the lungs.
+"Pneumonia is a form of acute respiratory infection that affects the lungs.
 The lungs are made up of small sacs called alveoli, which fill with air when a healthy person breathes.
-When an individual has pneumonia, the alveoli are filled with pus and fluid, which makes breathing painful and limits oxygen intake. " - [WHO](https://www.who.int/news-room/fact-sheets/detail/pneumonia)
+When an individual has pneumonia, the alveoli are filled with pus and fluid, which makes breathing painful and limits oxygen intake." - [WHO](https://www.who.int/news-room/fact-sheets/detail/pneumonia)

 According to the World Health Organization and UNICEF, pneumonia kills more children than any other infectious disease, disproportionately affecting low-income countries.
 In 2019, pneumonia killed over 740,000 children under the age of 5 or roughly about 1,900 children a day.
 This accounts for 14% of all deaths of children under five years old with almost all these deaths being preventable.